arpita-png/CARLA-Thesis-Project/README.md

 # Objective-
-To improve vehicle recovery and decision-making in edge-case scenarios using V2X communication (Vehicle-to-Vehicle and Vehicle-to-Infrastructure) in the CARLA Simulator.
+To improve vehicle recovery and decision-making in edge-case scenarios in complex urban environment

 # Requirements
 - CARLA Simulator v0.9.15